Royal Python

 Threats

-The main threat to Royal pythons is capture for the pet trade.
+The main threat to Ball pythons is capture for the pet trade.
 They are also hunted for their meat and skin.

 What is Dublin Zoo doing?